Actors, comedians and president react to Betty White's death - ExBulletin

 Actors, comedians and president react to Betty White’s death

 Tributes from fellow actors and comedians poured into social media on Friday in reaction to Betty White’s death.
 The Golden Girls star was 99 years old.
 Henry Winkler thanked White for his humor, warmth and activism.
-Seth Meyers says White was the only Saturday Night Live host he had ever seen receive a standing ovation at the after party.
-Kathy Griffin shared a few stories on a Twitter thread and wrote that White treated her as an equal in the comedy world.
-Dan Rather said that our world would be better if more people followed the example of white people.
-White was a mainstay of television for over 60 years.
+Seth Meyers says White was the only Saturday Night Live host he had ever seen receive a standing ovation at the ‘after party.
+Kathy Griffin shared a few stories in a Twitter thread and wrote that White treated her as an equal in the world of comedy.
+Dan Rather said our world would be better if more people followed White’s lead White was a mainstay of television for over 60 years.

 That’s a shame.
 She was a lovely lady … Ninety-nine.
 As my mother would say, God loves her.
 President Joe Biden, to reporters Friday.